 Day 3 – Sigiriya Lions Rock & Local Culture Show

-That evening were head off to see the well renowned Kandyan dancing and drumming show – one of Sri Lanka’s iconic performing arts.
+That evening we will head off to see the well renowned Kandyan dancing and drumming show – one of Sri Lanka’s iconic performing arts.
 Dressed in elaborate and traditional costumes, dancers will twirl, stamp and gyrate to a pulsating accompaniment of mass drumming.

 Day 4 – Tea Plantations & Waterfalls

-After a short drive, we will arrive at Nuwara Eliya, located in the heart of Sri Lanka.
+After a short drive we will arrive at Nuwara Eliya, located in the heart of Sri Lanka.
 Often known as ‘Little England’ as it was established by British colonialists, the town is surrounded by lush green hills and tea plantations.
-You will get to go on a tour of a local tea plantation where you will learn all about the industry and even get to pick some tea yourself!

-After checking into the guesthouse, you will have the evening to relax, have a drink and socialise while enjoying the views.
+After checking into the guesthouse, you will have the afternoon to explore the sights and to relax.

 Day 5 – Horton Plains / The Worlds End